aseeladel1/aseeladel1/README.md

 Greetings👋
-Hi, I'm Aseel Baraghtha, a Future Full-Stack Developer from Palestine
+    I'm Aseel Baraghtha, a Future Full-Stack Developer from Palestine
 - 🌱 I’m currently learning Java.
 - 🤔 I’m looking for help with Data Structures.
 - 💬 Ask me about anything.